libp2p/specs/webrtc/README.md

   WebRTC connection from a remote node without previously receiving an SDP packet from such host?

-- Can _Browser_ generate a _valid_ SDP packet for the remote node based on the remote's Multiaddr, where that Multiaddr contains the IP, UDP port and TLS certificate fingerprint (e.g.
-  `/ip6/2001:db8::/udp/1234/webrtc/certhash/<hash>/p2p/<peer-id>`)? _Valid_ in
-  the sense that this generated SDP packet can then be used to establish a WebRTC connection to the remote.

-  Yes.

 ### Browser to Browser

 Scenario: Browser _A_ wants to connect to Browser node _B_ with the help of